kahunacohen/trackit/README.md

 spending.
 See `trackit ignore`.

 ## Working across machines
-It's avisable to back up the `~/trackit-data` directory, as that's where all your CSV files are, your `trackit.yaml` config file and your `trackit.db` database file is.
+It's avisable to back up the `~/trackit-data` directory, as that's where all your CSV files are, `trackit.yaml` config file, and your `trackit.db` database file are.
 For example, you can put this in github (private repo).

 If you want to work across multiple machines, simply ensure you have a synced version of `trackit-data` at `~/` or some other location.
 If it's at another location, you have to register the locations of the data directory (CSV files), the `trackit.yaml` file